loickcherimont/Weather_ReactJS/README.md

 ![Saint-Nazaire's weather (FRANCE)](/github/stnazaire_weather.png)

-> :information_source For not valid entry, there is an error message!
+> :information_source: For not valid entry, there is an error message!

 ## :rocket: Features